sylvaindeloux/sylvaindeloux/README.md

 # Hi, I'm Sylvain

-### I'm a Freelance Web Developer — Symfony certified
+### I'm a senior Web Developer — Symfony certified

-Available for worldwide assignments.
-Most of the time, I do remote work (from France and Japan), but I can easily travel for a few weeks on-site work.
+- ~20 years of experience with PHP
+- ~15 years of experience with Symfony
+- Used to web development, back and front, devops, SEO, scaling, hosting…